yukitomoda/Flow.Launcher.Plugin.DailyFolder/readme.md

 `tmp prune` to prune old daily folders.

-This will delete all daily folders older than 30th folder from the latest (this count is configurable).
+This will delete all daily folders older than 30 days ago (this count is configurable).